Check out our research profile, which outlines our approach and outlines some of our current work.

 - Prenatal immune activation as a model for schizophrenia

 Studies in patients has shown that many patients that developed schizophrenia in adulthood have, during pregnancy be exposed to a viral or bacterial infection.
 In line with this, we and others have shown that a prenatal immune activation in rats also leads to schizophrenia-like cognitive deficits.
 More importantly, we have shown that these deficits occur only when the immune activation occurs early in pregnancy.
-In the current follow up project, we will assess whether this immune activation also affects the development of negative symptoms, such as deficits in social behaviour and affect.
+In the current follow up project, we will focus predominantly on how this immune activation affects the development of the brain.
+Specifically, we focus on changes in DNA methylation, an epigenetic process that strongly affects gene expression.
+This is a collaborative project with Dr. Melanie McConnell from thre School of Biological Sciences at VUW.

 - The serotonin transporter and addiction